BeamMW/beam-docs/source/rtd_pages/user_cli_wallet_guide.rst

-.. _proof_of_transaction:
+.. _proof_of_transaction_cli:

 Proof of transaction
 --------------------

-Starting from Milestone 1, receiver wallet automatically signs proof of received transaction and sends it to the sender.
+Starting from 1.1.4194 version, receiver wallet automatically signs proof of received transaction and sends it to the sender.
 Upon request, sender can generate proof of transaction following the procedure below:

 1. Print the list of transactions using: